-provide a robust defense against this problem.
-However, due to its multi-parameter measurement capability nEXO is robust against such an unknown background.
-Discrete energy deposits are due to α -particles, conversion electrons or γ -rays and can arise from decays internal or external to the LXe.
-An α -decay could be identified by its characteristic scintillation to ionization ratio and is therefore not problematic for nEXO.
+Hypothetically, the detection of a discrete energy deposit at $Q{\beta\beta}$, due to some yet unknown decay, could lead to an unjustified claim of discovery of $0\nu\beta\beta$ -decay.
+Clearly, having multiple competitive $\beta\beta$ -experiments world-wide, based on different decaying nuclides, would provide a robust defense against this problem.
+However, due to its multiparameter measurement capability nEXO is robust against such an unknown background.
+Discrete energy deposits are due to α particles, conversion electrons, or γ rays and can arise from decays internal or external to the LXe.
+An α decay could be identified by its characteristic scintillation to ionization ratio and is therefore not problematic for nEXO.
 The case of an unknown external γ -ray source can be studied with the existing simulations.
-Such background would follow the same distribution in standoff and SS/MS as other external backgrounds.
-If an unknown decay were strong enough to produce as many SS events in the inner 3000 kg as a 3σ discovery at a half life of 5.7×10^{27} years, this decay would produce 271 counts in the MS outer volume, enough to rule out the expected background model at p<0.00001.
-Due to their complexity, the other cases of unknown backgrounds from conversion electron or γ -rays within the LXe will be the subject of future studies.
+Such background would follow the same distribution in distance to surface and SS/MS as other external backgrounds.
+If an unknown decay were strong enough to produce as many SS events in the inner 3000 kg as a 3σ discovery at a half-life of 5.7×10^{27} yr, this decay would produce 271 counts in the MS outer volume, enough to rule out the expected background model at p < 0.00001.
+Due to their complexity, the other cases of unknown backgrounds from conversion electron or γ rays within the LXe will be the subject of future studies.